irinadel/Db2whc/dr.md

 If a disaster event occurs at the data center where your {{site.data.keyword.dashdbshort_notm}} instance is deployed, IBM service operators will work with you to stand up a new data warehouse in a different data center, by using the most recent disaster recovery backup.
 There is no additional charge for these backups.

-The RPO and RTO for DR backups for each cloud provider are described in the following sections.
+The RPO (Recovery Point Objective) and RTO (Recovery Time Objective) for DR backups for each cloud provider are described in the following sections.
 DR backups are also geo-replicated by default.
 You can open a support ticket to not have your DR backups replicated to certain regions to comply with your data retention policies.

 For more information about DR and replication on {{site.data.keyword.dashdbshort_notm}}, see [Replication](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.idrca.doc/overview/ovu-db2woc.html){: external}.